helpme970/er-patcher/README.md

 1. Copy the file `er-patcher` to the game directory.
 2. In steam, set the game launch options to `python er-patcher ARGS -- %command%` See [Features](#features) for available options.
+  - Example for the Steam Deck for one (permanent) patch:

+    `python er-patcher --all --rate 30 -p -- %command%`

   - Example:

     `python er-patcher --all --rate 30 --disable-rune-loss -- %command%`